Bradley6686/Bradley6686/README.md

-- 👋 Hi, I’m @Bradley6686
+- 👋 Hi, I’m @Bradley6686 Tracy White Nasty Nate Nastier than ever.

-- 👀 I’m interested in ... love life connection
+- 👀 I’m interested in ... love, life, and connection.
-- 🌱 I’m currently learning ... how to be better
+- 🌱 I’m currently learning ... how to be better at myself.
-- 💞️ I’m looking to collaborate on ... just about anything
+- 💞️ I’m looking to collaborate on ... just about anything, two heads are always better than 1.
 - 📫 How to reach me ... nathanbs6686@gmail.com

 <!---